malikdawar/drawroute/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/malikdawar/drawroute)

-DrawRoute wraps Google Directions API (https://developers.google.com/maps/documentation/directions/) using RxJava for Android so developers can download, parse and draw path on the map in very fast and flexible way.
+DrawRoute wraps Google Directions API (https://developers.google.com/maps/documentation/directions/) using RxAndroid for Android.
+Now developers can easily Draw route on maps, can get the Estimated time of arrival and the Google suggested distance between two locations in a very easy and flexible.
 Note: You need to generate an API key at Google cloud platform also don't forget to enable Directions API.
 Enjoy!

-The library contains two main parts.
- - **RouteAPI**
-    is responsible for sending request to **Google's Direction API** and handling the response
- - **DrawerAPI**
-    is responsible for drawing the path on the map

 read more on [medium](https://medium.com/better-programming/introducing-drawroute-a-kotlin-library-for-drawing-routes-on-google-maps-for-android-5e6cc99d58f6)